entity-neural-network/enn-trainer/docs/source/internals.rst

 High-level overview
 -------------------

-- The `Environment <#environment--observation>`_ (entity-gym) provides a high-level abstraction for an environment.
+- The `Environment <#environment-observation>`_ (entity-gym) provides a high-level abstraction for an environment.
-- The `VecEnv <#vecenv--observation>`_ (entity-gym) combines multiple environments and exposes a more efficient and lower-level batched representation of observations/actions.
+- The `VecEnv <#vecenv-vecobs>`_ (entity-gym) combines multiple environments and exposes a more efficient and lower-level batched representation of observations/actions.
-- The `PPO training loop <#trainpy>`_ (enn-ppo) keeps a sample buffer that combines observations from multiple steps.
+- The `PPO training loop <#enn-trainer-train-py>`_ (enn-ppo) keeps a sample buffer that combines observations from multiple steps.
 - The policy is implemented by `RogueNet <#RogueNet>`_ (rogue-net), a ragged batch transformer that takes lists of entities as input and outputs corresponding lists of actions.

 MineSweeper / State